-Energy-efficient hotel equipment: Data is included for 58 projects, which were reported in LightStay as implemented (in-process or complete) in 2017 for the owned and managed hotels.
-Energy-efficient equipment upgrades were reported for guest room televisions, laundry equipment; ozone laundry systems; pool and spa heating; refrigeration; dish washing equipment, and kitchen hood exhaust control systems.
-Overall, projects analyzed reflect a 24% ROI with average payback of 4.2 years.
-The median project cost was \$30,000, with a minimum cost of \$2,000 and a maximum cost of \$500,000.
+Data is included for 48 projects, which were reported in LightStay as in-process or completed in 2018 by Hilton's owned and managed hotels.
+Energy-efficient equipment upgrades were reported for guest room televisions, laundry equipment; kitchen refrigeration, dish washing equipment, and kitchen hood exhaust control systems.
+Overall, projects analyzed reflect a 33% ROI with average payback of 3 years.
+The average project cost was \$43,000, with a minimum cost of \$1,000 and a maximum cost of \$400,000.